 Royal Robbins outdoor wear and three or four other businesses are there now.

-This used to be a movie theatre – the D.K. and then the Sunset,now annexed by Rasputin’s.
-It didn’t last long.
-And it didn’t have this marquee.
+For most of its history, 2411 Telegraph was the Sprouse Reitz pharmacy.
+It was then a movie theatre – the D.K. and then the Sunset,now now annexed by Rasputin’s.
+It didn’t have this marquee, although the Sunset had a great neon sign..
 A comment on CinemaTreasures.org wrote: “There’s a bit of an irony here in that when Rasputin annexed the former Sunset (perhaps aware of its past life as a theater), they installed a marquee that looks more like a movie-house marquee than any the Sunset ever had during its life as an actual movie house.”

 Also on Telegraph: